maryossing/IMDbgame/README.md

   ```
   python3.7 retrieve_data.py
   ```
- which will create a `datasets` folder in the `code` folder and download the data from [IMDb](https://www.imdb.com/interfaces/) into `datasets\code`.
+ which will create a `datasets` folder in the `code` folder and download the data from [IMDb](https://www.imdb.com/interfaces/) into `datasets/code`.
  Then, in PostGres SQL, users should run the commands found in `database-setup.sql` in order to create the database and user.
- Then from the terminal in the `IMDbgame\code` folder users will need to run
+ Then from the terminal in the `IMDbgame/code` folder users will need to run
  ```
   python3.7 load_data.py
  ```
  which will populate the tables in the IMDbdata SQL database.

 ## Executing Program
- To get started with the application, users will need to run, from the a terminal (or command prompt) in the `IMDbgame\code` directory, the command:
+ To get started with the application, users will need to run, from the a terminal (or command prompt) in the `IMDbgame/code` directory, the command:
   ```
   python3.7 application.py
   ```